ANALYSIS-Yuan loses core support as firms leave China

 China's regulatory crackdowns on some industries and raids on U.S. consulting firms have also been unnerving, leading businesses to fret over when and where the next hit was coming.

 "I don't have one client wanting to invest in China.
-Not a single client," said John Ramig, partner at law firm Buchalter, who specialises in international business deals and structuring of manufacturing.
+Not a single client," said John Ramig, shareholder at law firm Buchalter, who specialises in international business deals and structuring of manufacturing.

 "Everyone is looking to either sell their Chinese operation, or if they're sourcing products in China, they're looking for an alternative place to do that," he said.
 "That's dramatically different from what it was even five years ago."